 TL;DR: The MacBook Pro M4 Max with 64GB RAM is a 70B-capable laptop.
-Qwen3 32B is the quality pick at ~18–28 tok/s (est.), fitting in ~20GB.
+Qwen3.6 27B is the quality pick at ~20-30 tok/s (est.), fitting in ~18GB.
+Qwen3.6 35B-A3B delivers near-flagship reasoning at small-model speed thanks to its MoE design.
 Need more?
-A Llama 3.3 70B Q4 model (~40GB) loads entirely in memory at ~12–18 tok/s (est.) — workstation-class output on a machine that runs on battery.
+A Llama 3.3 70B Q4 model (~40GB) loads entirely in memory at ~12-18 tok/s (est.), workstation-class output on a machine that runs on battery.

 This guide covers which models work best on M4 Max 64GB hardware, how fast they actually run, and what you should skip.
+For every chip and memory tier, see the MacBook Pro device page.

 Why Does Memory Bandwidth Matter So Much?

 Token generation speed is bandwidth-bound, not compute-bound.
-The M4 Max's 546 GB/s on the full 16-core CPU config (410 GB/s on the binned 14-core) sets a hard ceiling on how fast weights stream from memory to the GPU — and that ceiling decides your tokens per second (Apple).
+The M4 Max's 546 GB/s on the full 16-core CPU config (410 GB/s on the binned 14-core) sets a hard ceiling on how fast weights stream from memory to the GPU, and that ceiling decides your tokens per second (Apple).

 Here is the practical scaling.
 The base M4 runs at 120 GB/s.
 The M4 Pro doubles that to 273 GB/s.
 The M4 Max doubles it again to 546 GB/s.
-Since LLM inference is memory-bound, a 14B model that hits ~17 tok/s on a base M4 climbs toward 45–55 tok/s (est.) on M4 Max — same model, same quantization, roughly 4x the throughput.
+Since LLM inference is memory-bound, a 14B model that hits ~17 tok/s on a base M4 climbs toward 45-55 tok/s (est.) on M4 Max.
+Same model, same quantization, roughly 4x the throughput.

 Active cooling matters too.
 The M4 Max has a fan, so it sustains peak GPU speed through hours of generation.
 The fanless Air throttles after 20-30 minutes; the Max does not.